-The impact of dilutive securities on the fully diluted earnings per share for the year ended September 30, 2012 was 24,758 and has been added to the weighted average number of ordinary shares outstanding to arrive at fully diluted shares outstanding of 37,047,293 for the year ended September 30, 2012.
+As a result, the impact of dilutive securities of nil, calculated using the Treasury Method, has been added to the weighted average number of common shares outstanding to arrive at fully diluted shares outstanding for the year ended September 30, 2013 (24,758 for the year ended September 30, 2012).

-There have been no other transactions involving ordinary shares or potential ordinary shares between the reporting date and the date of completion of these consolidated financial statements.
+There have been no other transactions involving common shares or potential common shares between the reporting date and the date of completion of these consolidated financial statements.

-15. Share Capital and Contributed Surplus
+12. Share Capital and Contributed Surplus